Sieva-cmd/Akan-Name/README.md

 # Akan Name system

 #### By Sieva Lucia
-Am a full stack web developer with enough experince to develop funtional websites.
+Am a full stack web developer with enough experience to develop functional websites.

 ## Description
-This is a system that can be used By Ghananians to know their Akan name according to the day they were born.
+This is a system that can be used By Ghananians to know their Akan names according to the day they were born.
 Once you enter the day ,month and year you were born ,the system Automatically prints out your Akan Name.

 ## website image